Werribee line

 The Werribee line is a commuter railway line in the city of Melbourne, Victoria, Australia.
 Operated by Metro Trains Melbourne, it is the city's ninth longest metropolitan railway line at 32.9 km.

 The line runs from Flinders Street station in central Melbourne to Werribee station in the south-west, serving 17 stations via Footscray, Newport and Laverton.
 Unusually amongst Melbourne's suburban lines, the Werribee line splits into two routes between Newport and Laverton: a single-track branch through Altona (known as the Altona loop or the Altona line), and a direct express route which bypasses Altona and has no intermediate stations.
 The line operates for approximately 19 hours a day (from approximately 5:00 am to around 12:00 am) with 24 hour service available on Friday and Saturday nights.
 During peak hour, headways of 10 minutes are operated with services every 20 minutes during off-peak hours.
-Trains on the Werribee line run with a two three-car formation of Comeng, Siemens Nexas, and X'Trapolis 100 trainsets.
+Trains on the Werribee line run with a two three-car formation of Comeng and Siemens Nexas trainsets.

 Part of the line initially opened in 1857 by the Geelong and Melbourne Railway Company.
 The line was progressively finished within the next two years, allowing trains to travel from Melbourne to Geelong.
 In April 1885, a short branch was opened off the Werribee line just past Newport to Williamstown Racecourse, and in November 1888, a branch was opened off the Racecourse branch to Altona, terminating at a station named Altona Beach.
 The construction of these lines played important parts in the development of Geelong and Melbourne's west during the 19th and 20th centuries, with the line continuing to be an important asset in the 21st century.

 Since the 2010s, due to the heavily utilised infrastructure of the Werribee line, improvements and upgrades have been made.
 Works have included replacing sleepers, upgrading signalling technology, the removal of level crossings, planning for new infrastructure, the introduction of new rolling stock, and station accessibility upgrades.

+Until February 2026, the Werribee line (and Williamstown line) was through routed with the Frankston line and was coloured green.
+On 1 February 2026, Frankston line trains returned to the City Loop.
+As a result, the Werribee lines terminated at Flinders Street Station as a temporary arrangement, with no services continuing beyond Flinders Street.
+The colour of the line was also changed to pink, the same colour as the Sandringham line.
+Since 23 August 2026, the Werribee line is through routed with the Sandringham line.